core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 When intending to reach a CoAP group through a proxy, the client sends a unicast CoAP group request to the proxy.
 The group URI where the request has to be forwarded to is specified in the request, either as a string in the Proxy-Uri Option, or through the Proxy-Scheme Option with the group URI constructed from the usual Uri-* Options.
 Then, the forward-proxy resolves the group URI to a destination CoAP group, i.e., it sends (e.g., multicasts) the CoAP group request to the group URI, receives the responses and forwards all the individual (unicast) responses back to the client.

 Issues and limitations of this approach are compiled in {{sec-issues-forward-proxies}}.
-A forward-proxying method using this approach and addressing such issues and limitations is defined in {{I-D.ietf-core-groupcomm-proxy}}.
+The forward-proxying method provided by the realization of proxy specified in {{I-D.ietf-core-groupcomm-proxy}} uses this approach and addresses such issues and limitations.

 An alternative approach is for the proxy to collect all the individual (unicast) responses to a CoAP group request and then send back only a single (aggregated) response to the client.
 Issues and limitations of this alternative approach are also compiled in {{sec-issues-forward-proxies}}.